Fabo011/aws-solution-architect-helper/03_IAM_And_Organizations/iam_organisations.md

 - <b>IAM Boundaries: </b>Use IAM Boundaries when you wanna limiting permissions for third-party services, implementing the principle of least privilege, enforcing separation of duties, and controlling access to sensitive resources.

 - <b>Control Tower: </b>Use AWS Control Tower in case you have a Organization to simplify and automate the process of setting up and governing a secure and well-architected multi-account AWS environment.
 Make use of pre-configured best practices and guardrails.
+A Control Tower landing zone serves as a starting point for creating a well-architected, multi-account AWS environment.

 - <b>IAM Identity Center: </b>Use AWS IAM Identity Center when you want to use Single-Sign-On for many business services.
 Employees can access various business applications with one sign in.